docker/docs/datacenter/ucp/2.2/guides/admin/manage-users/recover-a-user-password.md

 If that user is being managed using an LDAP service, you need to change the user password on that system.
-If the user account is managed using UCP, log in with administrator credentials to the **UCP web UI**, navigate to the **User Management** tab, and choose the user whose password you want to change.
+If the user account is managed using UCP, log in with administrator credentials to the UCP web UI, navigate to the **Users** page, and choose the user whose password you want to change.
+In the details pane, click **Configure** and select **Security** from the dropdown.

 ![](../../images/recover-a-user-password-1.png){: .with-border}

+Update the user's password and click **Save**.

 If you're an administrator and forgot your password, you can ask other users with administrator credentials to change your password.